Pratham31sharma/-WasteVision/README.md

 ## 🚀 Overview

-WasteVision is an advanced system that leverages YOLOv8 and the TACO dataset to detect and classify plastic waste in images.
+WasteVision is an advanced system that leverages YOLOv8 and the TACO dataset to detect and classify various types of waste in images.
 The project provides end-to-end tools for data preprocessing, model training, evaluation, and a user-friendly Gradio web app for real-time inference.

 ---

 ## ✨ Key Features

-- 🧠 **Deep Learning Detection**: Accurate plastic waste detection using YOLOv8
+- 🧠 **Deep Learning Detection**: Accurate variou waste detection using YOLOv8
 - 🗂️ **Dataset Preprocessing**: Utilities for TACO dataset preparation and annotation
 - 📈 **Training & Evaluation**: Scripts for model training and performance analysis
 - 🖼️ **Results Visualization**: Confusion matrices, F1 curves, and more